 If you choose to use a drug discount instead of your Medicare plan, any out-of-pocket costs paid for the medications will contribute to your drug plan’s out-of-pocket costs.

 Drug discount companies are free services that help both insured and uninsured individuals save money on prescription drugs.
-These companies negotiate drug prices with pharmacies directly, which then pass along savings of anywhere from 50 to 90 percent off the retail price to the consumer.
+These companies negotiate drug prices directly with pharmacies, which then pass along savings of up to 80% off the retail price to the consumer.